-- Approval or denial of the application is a discretionary action by the Commission.
+- 1. Approval or denial of the application is a discretionary action by the Commission.
 Each time the Commission approves or rejects a use of sovereign land, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust lands as authorized by law.
-If the Commission denies the application the Applicant may not be able to install the two mooring buoys and keep the premises in their original condition.
+If the Commission denies the application, the Applicant may not be able to install the two mooring buoys and would be required to maintain the premises in their original condition.
 The lessee has no right to a new lease or to renewal of any previous lease. - 2.
-This action is consistent with the "Leading Climate Activism" and "Meeting Evolving Public Trust Needs" Strategic Focus Areas of the Commission's 2021-2025 Strategic Plan.
+The Applicant is associated with another lease (Lease 4124) at the adjacent property for a joint-use pier and two mooring buoys. - 3.
+This action is consistent with the "Leading Climate Activism" and "Meeting Evolving Public Trust Needs" Strategic Focus Areas of the Commission's 2021-2025 Strategic Plan. - 4.
+Staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
+The project is exempt under Class 3, New

-3. Staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
-The project is exempt under Class 3, New Construction of Small Structures; California Code of Regulations, title 2, section 2905, subdivision (c)(3).
+Construction of Small Structures; California Code of Regulations, title 2, section 2905, subdivision (c)(3).